Are you an Inuit, Métis or First Nations artist interested in creating or showing art for an Indigenous human trafficking awareness art show?

 We are looking for all kinds of art: from traditional ways of making, performance, multimedia, installation, typography, print-making, painting, photography, sculpture, audio recordings, storytelling, and so on.

 Funding will be available to selected artists to produce new work.
 Each selected artist will be paid CARFAC recommended exhibition fees.

-Please submit an application form and examples of your work in person at designated drop-ins, or online by November 30th 2019.
+Please submit an application form and examples of your work in person at designated drop-ins, or online (now closed) by November 30th 2019.

 A selections committee will select work for the art show.